andreas50/uts/README.md

 * [tseries](http://cran.r-project.org/web/packages/tseries/index.html): This package contains the `irts` class.
 * [zoo](http://cran.r-project.org/web/packages/zoo/index.html):
   * According to the package vignette, independence of a particular index/time/date class is the most important design goal, while `uts` relies on the [POSIXct](https://stat.ethz.ch/R-manual/R-devel/library/base/html/DateTimeClasses.html) class available in base `R`.
   * Provides a hybrid approach between evenly- and unevenly-spaced time series.
 For example, the application logic of rolling time series operators is in terms of the number of observations.
+Similarly, indexing into a time series is in terms of number of observations (e.g. get observations 3 thorugh 7), as opposed to observation times (get observations that fall inbetween two time points).
   * The support for multivariate time series is somewhat restrictive.
 Individual time series need to have identical observation times and, in particular, need to be of the same length.
+Moreover, indicidual time series can only store objects of the same type, because the data is stored in a matrix, although there a plans to eventually supported mixed types via data frames.
 * [xts](http://cran.r-project.org/web/packages/xts/index.html):